"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: ``A Posteriori'' Multidimensional Optimal Order Detection (MOOD) Method

 \subsubsection{To Summarize the Detection Criteria}

 The cell will be thus flagged as 'good' if its candidate solution fulfils all detection criteria and it is not a direct neighbour of a bad cell, otherwise it is flagged as accepted.
-Therefore we have \textit{de facto} a $\mathcal{B}$, which is a list of cells to be sent back in time to $t^n$ for re-computation and reads
+Therefore we have \textit{de facto} a set $\mathcal{B}$ of cells to be sent back in time to $t^n$ for re-computation.
+It is defined by

 \begin{remark} The iterative MOOD loop is driven by the 'detection procedure' to pull apart good cells from bad ones.
 This loop always converges because there is a finite number of cells and schemes in the cascade, and the solution provided by the parachute scheme is always accepted.
 One may observe that the neighbouring cells of a bad one could be destabilized in the next iterate as the fluxes in the bad cell are recomputed with a different scheme and contribute to the new candidate solution in the previously detected good cell.
 As such one may fear that the correction of one bad cell may spread far away.
 Although there is no mechanism to prevent this behaviour, we have not experimented such dramatic phenomena and this is subject to future research.
 In general few percentages of the total number of cells demand a recomputation (see cf. section \ref{sec:numerics}).
 Therefore the extra-cost of recomputing the same cells several times is acceptable \end{remark} \begin{remark} Remark that within this relatively non-intrusive ``a posteriori'' MOOD paradigm, the need of using specific and complex limiting procedure does vanish.
 The stabilization and robustness is gained by the use of a preferred low-order scheme ('parachute') where and when a ('detection') calls it appropriate, while the high accuracy is reached on smooth parts of the flow by the use of one high-order scheme (from the 'cascade'). \end{remark}